dragoni7/Bolt-Preload-Analysis/README.md

 MATLAB application:
 app folder: contains alpha prototype application code and resources used for developing the preload decay model.
 scripts: contains experimental script files created during early stages of project.
-These are unused.
+These are unused intended as process documenting.

 Python application:
 source code for an interactable application showcasing different experimental parameters and their effect on preload loss.